zznash24/react-UserSearch/README.md

-# React Autocomplete App
+# React Autocomplete Application

-This is a simple React app using TypeScript and Material UI's auto-complete component to search for user names and addresses.
+Welcome to our React Autocomplete Application!
+This intuitive app leverages the power of TypeScript and Material UI's auto-complete component to effortlessly search for user names and addresses.

-## Requirements
+## Prerequisites
 - Node.js
 - npm

 ## Installation

-### Clone the repository:
+### Clone the Repository:
-   git clone <repository-url>
+`git clone <repository-url>`
 cd react-autocomplete-app

-### To get started using:
+### Getting Started
 npm install

-Enjoy!
+Now you're all set to explore and enjoy seamless autocomplete functionality!